 Ideal participants are new MDT facilitators, having been in the facilitator role for less than 18 months.
 If you have been in the MDT facilitator role for at least 18 months, we recommend you apply for Fundamentals of Team Facilitation 2: For Experienced MDT Facilitators.

-Sue Ascione, MS, Training Specialist - NRCAC
+Sue Ascione, MS, Training Specialist - Northeast Regional CAC

-Tony DeVincenzo, Training Specialist - NRCAC
+Tony DeVincenzo, Senior Training Specialist - Northeast Regional CAC

-Joyce Prusak, Training Specialist - WRCAC
+Joyce Prusak, Training Specialist - Western Regional CAC

 This training will enable participants to: